NathanaelA/nativescript-websockets/src/README.md

 mySocket.on('close', function(socket, code, reason) { console.log("Socket was closed because: ", reason, " code: ", code); });
 mySocket.on('error', function(socket, error) { console.log("Socket had an error", error);});

+// When all done with the socket, if you want to clear its memory do mySocket.unref();
 ```

 ### Browser Based WebSockets